amberframework/micrate/README.md

 ## Usage

-Execute `micrate help` for usage instruction.
+Execute `micrate help` for usage instructions.
+Micrate will connect to the postgres database specified by the `PG_URL` environment variable.
+Support for other database engines and better configuration options is on the way!

 To create a new migration use the `create` subcommand.
 For example, `micrate create add_users_table` will create a new SQL migration file with a name such as `db/migrations/20160524162446_add_users_table.sql` that looks like this: